rspatial/terra/README.md

 remotes::install_github("rspatial/terra")
 ```

-If you get `configure: error: libproj not found in standard or given locations.` Then you need to clone the repo and install like this
+If you get `configure: error: libproj not found in standard or given locations.` Then you need to install like this

 ```
 remotes::install_github("rspatial/terra", configure-args="--with-proj-lib=/usr/local/lib/")
 ```

-If you get error `unknown type name 'uuid_t'` you first need to install Rcpp > 1.0.4 (currently, the development version from github)
+If you get error `unknown type name 'uuid_t'` you first need to install Rcpp > 1.0.4 (currently, the development version from github), like this

 ```
 remotes::install_github("RcppCore/Rcpp.git")